LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

 .. admonition:: Note

-   The home page of your application already contains curated content from Microsoft on how to use ASP.NET Core.
+   The home page of your application already contains a link to a tutorial from Microsoft on how to use ASP.NET MVC.
-   If you want extra study materials, check out this `tutorial <https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-3.1&tabs=visual-studio>`_ from the home page Microsoft designed!
+   If you want extra study materials, check out that `tutorial <https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-3.1&tabs=visual-studio>`_ from the home page Microsoft designed!

-In the ``controllers`` directory, check out ``HomeController.cs``.
+In the ``Controllers`` directory, check out ``HomeController.cs``.
 Microsoft provided the code in ``HomeController`` and that is why our application ran immediately after we created it and was full of content.
 As we work on our new application, we will be adding a new controller, ``HelloController``.